travetto/travetto/module/test/README.md

 travetto: Test
 ===

 This module provides unit testing functionality that integrates with the framework.
 It is a declarative framework, using decorators to define tests and suites.
-The test produces results in the [`TAP 13`](https://testanything.org/tap-version-13-specification.html) format.
+The test produces results in the [`TAP 13`](https://testanything.org/tap-version-13-specification.html) format to be consumed by other processes.

-The [`test-plugin`](https://www.github.com/travetto/test-plugin) directly integrates with the module to provide real-time feedback on unit tests.
+**NOTE** All tests should be under the `test/.*` folders.
+The pattern for tests is defined as a regex and not standard globbing.

 ## Definition
 A test suite is a collection of individual tests.
 All test suites are classes with the `@Suite` decorator.
 Tests are defined as methods on the suite class, using the `@Test` decorator.
-All tests intrinsically support async/await.
+All tests intrinsically support `async`/`await`.

-Additionally, the the suite classes support [`Dependency Injection`](https://github.com/travetto/travetto/tree/master/module/di).

 A simple example would be:
 ```typescript